Malvid/Malvid/docs/Components.md

 │   │   └── button.config.{js|json} <= Configuration
 ```

-Configuration files can be formatted as JSON or as a JavaScript file in the style of a module that exports a configuration object.
+Configuration files can be formatted as JSON or as a JavaScript file in the style of a module that exports a configuration object, function or async function.

 Examples: